siddharthaxroy/test/content/principles/index.md

 [^20]: Speaking of opinions: "viewpoints and identities are personal, but the interrogation of beliefs without judgement of those who hold them is not only desirable, it is an essential to a functioning democracy" - @jo_bartosch

 [^21]: Good to strive for a balance between [the careless "expertise creep" and the necessary "epistemic trespassing."](https://www.chronicle.com/article/the-hysterical-style-in-the-american-humanities)

+[^22]: Review two ongoing cases where we are attempting to correct the scientific record through post-publication expressions of concern: a) [Flint educational outcomes paper in Science Advances](https://retractionwatch.com/2024/07/15/did-flint-water-crisis-set-kids-back-in-school-paper-saying-so-is-severely-flawed-say-critics/#more-129627) and b) [Water lead filters have an astounding 50% mortality rate conference article in International Journal of Infectious Diseases](https://retractionwatch.com/2022/05/19/after-we-tried-to-correct-claims-about-deadly-water-filters-in-flint-we-were-accused-of-scientific-misconduct-and-that-was-just-the-beginning/).